 NPDES Section accepts mail electronically: The NPDES Section now accepts all mail electronically.
 Please submit documents except permit applications and fees to email@example.com.

 E-Submittal of permit applications for Individual NPDES Permits: Individual NPDES and operation permit applications should be submitted via e-mail.
 Please see the individual NPDES application forms page for more information.

-Electronic Permit Notifications: The draft and final notifications for individual NPDES and operation permits are now sent electronically.
+Electronic Permit Notifications: Public notices and draft and final notifications for individual NPDES and operation permits are available electronically.
 Interested persons can sign up for electronic notifications in the Wastewater Permit information Exchange (WWPIE) database.
 For sign up instructions, refer to the WWPIE Registration and Notification Signup Instructions